umartynenko/synapse-admin/README.md

 `just run-dev` to start the development stack (depending on your system speed, you may want to re-run this command if user creation fails)

+This command initializes the development environment (local Synapse server and Postgres DB), and launches the app in a dev mode at `http://localhost:5173`

 After that open `http://localhost:5173` in your browser, login using the following credentials:

 * Login: admin
 * Password: admin
 * Homeserver URL: http://localhost:8008

+### Support

+If you have any questions or need help, feel free to join the [community room](https://matrix.to/#/#synapse-admin:etke.cc) or create an issue on GitHub.

 ## Configuration